(poe'' sa kon' a zole)

 What OTHER INFORMATION should I know?

 Keep all appointments with your doctor and the laboratory.
-Your doctor will order certain lab tests to check your body's response to posaconazole injection.
+Your doctor will order certain lab tests to check your body's response to posaconazole.

-Do not let anyone else use your medication.
+Do not let anyone else take your medication.
 Ask your pharmacist any questions you have about refilling your prescription.
-If you still have symptoms of infection after you finish posaconazole injection, call your doctor.
+If you still have symptoms of infection after you finish taking posaconazole, call your doctor.

 It is important for you to keep a written list of all of the prescription and nonprescription (over-the-counter) medicines you are taking, as well as any products such as vitamins, minerals, or other dietary supplements.
 You should bring this list with you each time you visit a doctor or if you are admitted to a hospital.
 It is also important information to carry with you in case of emergencies.